By Tim Lambert

 20th Century Women’s Underwear

-In the 19th-century panties came down to well below the knee.
+In the 19th century panties came down to well below the knee.
 In the 1920s they became shorter.
 They ended above the knee.
 By the 1940s and 1950s, many women wore briefs.
 Panties became briefer still in the 1970s.
 The thong was introduced in the USA in 1981.
 In the 1990s they became common.
+At the beginning of the 21st century boy shorts became popular.

-Meanwhile, in 1949 an American tennis player named Gertrude Moran or Gussie Moran (1923-2013) caused a sensation when she appeared at Wimbledon wearing frilly panties.
+Meanwhile in Britain during the Second World War, women sometimes used silk from used parachutes to make knickers.
+In 1949 an American tennis player named Gertrude Moran or Gussie Moran (1923-2013) caused a sensation when she appeared at Wimbledon wearing frilly panties.
 She was called Gorgeous Gussie and it was very daring in 1949!

 Women have worn stockings for centuries but tights (pantyhose) were introduced by Allen Gant in 1959.
-Meanwhile, in the late 20th century women’s underwear became more basic and corsets and petticoats became less and less common.
+Meanwhile, in the late 20th century women’s underwear became more basic, and corsets, girdles, and petticoats became less and less common.